fast-programmer/outboxer/README.md

 ## Background

-**Outboxer** helps you build eventually consistent, event driven Ruby on Rails applications fast.
+**Outboxer** helps you migrate Ruby on Rails applications to best practice event driven architecture fast.

-It is an implementation of the [transactional outbox pattern](https://docs.aws.amazon.com/prescriptive-guidance/latest/cloud-design-patterns/transactional-outbox.html) that addresses the [*dual write problem*](https://www.confluent.io/blog/dual-write-problem/) that can occur when attempting to insert an event row into the database and then queueing an event handler job for that event to redis.
+It was created out of a need to addresses the [*dual write problem*](https://www.confluent.io/blog/dual-write-problem/) that can occur when attempting to insert an `Event` row into an SQL database and then queuing an `EventCreatedJob` into redis to handle that event e.g.

 ```ruby
 event = Event.create!(...)